Choosing the best Linux hosting for you

 Development operations

-If you're developing your own software, and need to test different virtual environments, a dedicated server or a VPS is the perfect choice.
+If you're developing your own software, and need to test different virtual environments, a dedicated server or a VPS plan is the perfect choice.
 With root access, you have full control over the server.
 You get an option to install custom modules as needed, play with different versions of programming languages, to check their compatibility and find what works best for your application.
 Lastly, you can use a VPS as a sandbox to test your updates, discover and fix bugs.

 Storefronts and payments